keylabivdc/VIP/README.md

 # VIP-docker version

 People worldwide paid attention to VIP used very different operating system, from MAC OS to various Linux system, such as Centos, Ubuntu, Redhat.
 It is a tough task to meet every system.
 Thanks to docker which can run at every system.
 So I chose docker as a container for VIP.
-If you are not familiar with VIP, basically you can take it as a very light vitual machine.
+If you are not familiar with docker, basically you can take it as a very light vitual machine.
 Please follow the steps to get the vip-docker.

 First of all, please make sure docker is well installed in your system.
 You can also check the manual for useful tips.